BitPangea/bitpangea/thelexicon/README.md

 Its role includes:

 - defining constitutional and institutional terminology;
-- preserving cartographic and relational vocabulary;
+- preserving cartographic, relational, and design vocabulary;
-- distinguishing similar concepts;
+- distinguishing constitutional terms from design-level terms;
-- recording the language introduced by new Domains and institutions;
+- recording the language introduced by new Domains, institutions, historical Periods, and intentional world design;
-- helping future readers understand how BitPangea described itself over time.
+- helping future readers understand how BitPangea described, designed, and interpreted itself over time.

-The Lexicon should remain clear, cumulative, and consistent with the institutions and Codices it supports.
+The Lexicon should remain clear, cumulative, and consistent with the institutions, Codices, and recognized design records it supports.

 ---